 Lutheran Hospital is a 396-bed tertiary care facility.
 U.S. News rates Lutheran Hospital of Indiana as high performing in five procedures and conditions, including:

-What conditions do podiatrists treat?
+What conditions does an oncologist treat?

-What procedures do podiatrists perform?
+What procedures does an oncologist perform?

-When should I go to a podiatrist?
+When should I go to an oncologist?

-What questions should I ask my podiatrist?
+What questions should I ask my oncologist?